CZ-NIC/knot/doc/man_knotc.rst

   the user confirms manually that the parent zone contains DS record for the new KSK in submission phase and the old KSK can be retired.
-The optional **+ttl** parameter specifies the parent DS's TTL and possibly other delays, with the effect that the removal of old KSK is postponed by this amount of seconds. (#)
+The optional **+ttl** parameter specifies the parent DS's TTL and possibly other delays, with the effect that the removal of old KSK is postponed by this number of seconds. (#)

 **zone-freeze** [*zone*...]
   Trigger a zone freeze.
 All running events will be finished and all new and pending